-Majors selecting an Exercise Science, Fitness and Health Promotion, or Sports Management option are required to complete one practicum.
-The course includes a semester-long field experience which involves observation and practical experience in a professional setting of the major's chosen concentration.
+Students selecting an Exercise Science and Wellness, or Sport Management concentration are required to complete one practicum.
+The course includes a semester-long field experience which involves observation and practical experience in a professional setting of the student's chosen concentration.
+Students will also be introduced to the department's Professional Portfolio requirement.
 Application must be made one semester in advance of the practicum placement.
 Each practicum is to be experienced over a full semester for a minimum of three hours per week.
 Students may not receive compensation as a result of this experience.